-If you are travelling to China on an Australian passport, you will need to apply for a visa to enter the country.
+If you are travelling to China, you will need to apply for a visa to enter the country.
 The only exception is if you are visiting for 72 hours or less (i.e. a stopover), in which case you can apply for 72-hour visa-free transit.
 This will allow you to visit certain Chinese cities, but you will need to notify your airline at check-in, so Chinese customs can be forewarned and fill in the necessary paperwork when you land in China prior to passing through immigration.

-To apply for a visa to visit China for longer than 72 hours, you will need to either apply in person at an application centre in Australia (located in Canberra, Sydney, Melbourne, Brisbane and Perth) or by Express Post or registered mail.
+To apply for a visa to visit China for longer than 72 hours, you will need to either apply in person at an application center in the US or by mail.
 To apply, you will need: